tphx/StreamChatSharp/README.md

 ##About

-StreamChatSharp is a C# library designed specifically for use with the [Twitch.tv IRC interface](https://github.com/justintv/Twitch-API/blob/master/IRC.md).
+StreamChatSharp is a C# library designed specifically for use with the [Twitch IRC interface](https://github.com/justintv/Twitch-API/blob/master/IRC.md).
 Although any IRC server can be connected to, functionality is not guaranteed.
 This is because Twitch IRC works slightly differently to standard IRC servers.

-This library was designed with the hope that it would make the creation of bots and other applications that use the [Twitch.tv IRC interface](https://github.com/justintv/Twitch-API/blob/master/IRC.md) much easier.
+This library was designed with the hope that it would make the creation of bots and other applications that use the [Twitch IRC interface](https://github.com/justintv/Twitch-API/blob/master/IRC.md) much easier.

 ----------